vladislavlobanov/my-electron-app/README.md

 **GitHub API**: Employed to manage and access version release information via the GitHub REST API, enabling the application to check for the latest available updates and ensure users are running the most recent version.

-# System which App interacts with
+# Systems which App interacts with

 **MongoDB**: The primary database system used for managing and querying data.
 MongoDB facilitates the storage of JSON-like documents with dynamic schemas, which is integral to the query tool's operation.
 [MongoDB Documentation](https://mongodb.com/docs/)